 The faculty have charged the Fellows in the Center for the Liberal Arts with determining semester-long themes for the campus COLL 300.
 These themes help to guide and focus subsequent faculty proposals for that semester's three campus COLL 300 visitors and provide a shared experience for students.

-Fellows evaluate theme proposals in relation to the goals established for COLL 300: global or cross-cultural aspects, intellectual appeal across Arts & Sciences, and potential for integrating provocative and engaging COLL 300 visitors.
+Fellows evaluate theme proposals in relation to the goals established for COLL 300: global or cross-cultural aspects, intellectual appeal across the university, and potential for integrating provocative and engaging COLL 300 visitors.